You’re not imagining it. Eyebrow dandruff is a real thing.

 Use Dandruff Shampoo

-Slathering a bit of medicated shampoo into your eyebrows is a quick and highly effective way to treat eyebrow dandruff.
+Using just a bit of medicated shampoo on your eyebrows is a quick and highly effective way to treat eyebrow dandruff (just be careful not to get any in your eyes).
 It’s important to note that dandruff cannot be cured - but it can be easily managed.
 A Zinc Pyrithione shampoo is the very best way to manage dandruff, with a huge amount of medical evidence supporting its safety and efficacy.
-At Jupiter, our Balancing Shampoo is made with Zinc Pyrithione and calming ingredients to cleanse and soothe your scalp, and eyebrows (just use a small dab and avoid getting it in your eyes).
+At Jupiter, our Balancing Shampoo and Restoring Serum are made with Zinc Pyrithione and calming ingredients to soothe your scalp, and eyebrows (just use a small dab and avoid getting it in your eyes).

 Lower Your Stress